-See Note 1 to the condensed consolidated financial statements for a description of the deconsolidation of our Venezuelan subsidiaries effective June 30, 2018 under the heading, "Venezuela".
 See Note 1 to the condensed consolidated financial statements for a description of how we account for currency remeasurement for Argentine subsidiaries, beginning July 1, 2018 under the heading, "Argentina".

 Other Operating Income (Expense)

 Other operating income (expense) includes amounts included in segment results as well as income and expense not allocated to segments.